nickfrosty/website/content/articles/solana/setup-solana-on-linux.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+When going through this rust installation wizard, you will be given a few options when installing.
+When prompted, I recommend selecting the `nightly` build option.
+This seems to work better with the Solana CLI tool suite.

 <div class="msg note text">
 This Rustup install command comes directly from the <a href="https://rustup.rs/">Rustup.rs</a> website.